CHRISTOROMO/We-Rate-Dogs/README.md

     * Twitter API and Elevated Access.
         Twitter API and having an Elevated Developer Account helps scrape data from twitter.

+    * The requirements and dependancies can found in the requirement.txt file

 ## 3. Project Context